Raoul Berger

 Raoul Berger (January 4, 1901 – September 23, 2000) was an American legal scholar at the University of California at Berkeley and Harvard Law School.
 While at Harvard, he was the Charles Warren Senior Fellow in American Legal History.
 He is known for his role in the development of originalism.

 Early life and education

 He emigrated to the United States with his family from Ukraine in 1904.
 He first pursued studies as a concert violinist at the Institute of Musical Art in New York that culminated in his joining the Cincinnati Symphony Orchestra as its 2nd Concert Master (1928-1932) and the 1st violinist of the Cincinnati String Quartet (1929-1932).
-After earning his A.B. from the University of Cincinnati in 1932, he abandoned his professional music career to study law at Northwestern University School of Law, from which he graduated at age 35.
-He practiced law in Chicago before enrolling at Harvard Law School where he earned his Master of Laws degree (LL.M.) in 1938.
+After earning his A.B. from the University of Cincinnati in 1932, he abandoned his professional music career to study law at the Northwestern University School of Law, from which he graduated at age 35.
+He practiced law in Chicago before enrolling at Harvard Law School, where he earned his Master of Laws degree (LL.M.) in 1938.